-The Cognition Institute, part of Plymouth University, U.K., has sponsored 10 full bursaries for postgrads and post-docs at the institute, to cover the full Article Processing Charge at OJEPN.
-The bursaries may also extend to staff members of the Cognition Institute if they do not have access to other funds.
-These bursaries are administered by OJEPN on behalf of the Cognition Institute.
+The Cognition Institute, part of Plymouth University, U.K., has sponsored 10 full bursaries for postgrads and post-docs at the university, to cover the full Article Processing Charge at OJEPN.
+The bursaries may also extend to staff members of the university if they do not have access to other funds.
+These bursaries are administered by OJEPN on behalf of the university.
 They are allocated at point of paper acceptance, on a first-come, first-served basis.

 The Open Journal of Experimental Psychology and Neuroscience is a not-for-profit, fully open-access journal for reproducible research reports, theory papers, comments, early reports, and requests for collaborators.
 Founded by a group of academics who were dissatisfied with the price and process of 21st-century academic publishing, our goals are to promote scientific rigour, support professional development, and minimize publication costs.
 We aim to support the publication of the best possible version of your science, regardless of your location, status, or career stage.